Resources

 Science Graphics Collection (S-ink)

 You can find numerous effective, high-quality science graphics in the Science Graphics Collection s-Ink.org.
 This collection consists of eye-catching, science-proof scientific-style artwork readily available to both the science community and the general public.
-You can also contribute to the collection by submitting your own graphic and receive the appropriate credits!
+You can also contribute to the collection by submitting your graphic and receiving the appropriate credits!

 Selection of Scientific colour maps 7.0.1 (Crameri, 2018).
-I particularly make use of the BatlowW, Davos, Oslo, Lapaz, and Vik colour maps in my scientific visualisations.
+I particularly make use of the BatlowW, Davos, Oslo, Lapaz, and Vik colour maps in my scientific visualizations.

 Software and tools

 Top: Map of the topography of Venus made with GMT.
 Used in Gülcher et al. (2020, Nature Geoscience).
-Bottom: Google Venus FMAP map: compilation of the Magellan SAR imagery at 100 m resolution, which has been assembled into a global overlay image (to load in Google Earth).
+Bottom: Google Venus FMAP map.

 Generic Mapping Tools (GMT)